- Mar 22, 2025

 9. Lodi Gardens:

 Lodi Garden in Delhi is another popular destination, further known as a historical monument, with lush greenery and a tranquil atmosphere.
-The tombs of Sikandar Lpdi and Mohammed Shah, the Shisha Gumbad and the Vara Gumbad, and the Athpula Bridge.
-Visit the Graden and learn about the rich history, experience the Mughal architecture, and enjoy the natural beauty that finds a peaceful escape from the city.
+The tombs of Sikandar Lodhi and Mohammed Shah, the Shisha Gumbad and the Vara Gumbad, and the Athpula Bridge.
+Visit the Garden to learn about its rich history, experience Mughal architecture, and enjoy its natural beauty for a peaceful escape from the city.
 You can visit there to take a morning walk or jog.
 Further, we had a picnic, watched the birds, took pictures, and explored Bonsai Park and the rose garden.

 Location: Lodhi Garden, Lodhi Road, New Delhi 110003, is between Safdurjung's Tomb and Khan Market.